Question

 Supported

-Best when you provided assistance or resources to help others achieve their objectives, particularly in a service or enabling role
+Appropriate when you provided assistance, resources, or expertise to help others achieve their goals, especially in a helping or advisory capacity

 Facilitated